lokwkin/ivysis/README.md

 Or join our discord server at [https://discord.gg/VCBpySQ5](https://discord.gg/VCBpySQ5) to chat with us.

 ## License
-Ivysis is licensed under the AGPL-3.0 license.
+Ivysis is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.